-It’s 2017, and we’re deep into the age of the customer, but Customer Communications Management (CCM) still largely operates in a vacuum.
+We’re deep into the age of the customer, yet customer communications management (CCM) still largely operates in a vacuum.
 Human resources, creative assets, business processes, and technology investments are largely managed by individual departments and duplicated across organizations.
 This results in a disjointed customer experience across customer journeys.

 The adoption of cloud- and container-based software solutions will become much more mainstream in the very near term.
 The reasons will vary from company to company — most out of a need for more deployment flexibility and business agility — but all will be looking to be more responsive to their customers at any time, in any place, over any channel.